 Vision10 is a cross-party initiative seeking solutions to tackle the problems confronting UK energy, skills, climate change and technology sectors and an opportunity for influencers to impart a long-term vision outside of the EU.

-The sustainability hub is working with its members, industry leaders, academics and policy experts to deliver the VISION10 series to examine what needs to be done to find pathways for a low carbon industrial strategy and publish recommendations for Government consideration.
-VISION10 will analyse and advise on how the UK can generate quality jobs, hit climate change targets, promote technological innovation and protect our natural capital?
+The sustainability hub is working with its members, industry leaders, academics and policy experts to deliver the Vision10 series to examine what needs to be done to find pathways for a net zero carbon industrial strategy and publish recommendations for Government consideration.
+Vision10 analyses and advises on how the UK can generate quality jobs, hit climate change targets, promote technological innovation and protect our natural capital.

 Vehicle Idling Action

-The sustainability hub is supporting the London-wide behaviour change campaign working to reduce localised air pollution caused by engine idling.
+The sustainability hub supported the London-wide behaviour change campaign working to reduce localised air pollution caused by engine idling.
 Twelve local authorities are running Idling Action Events with local volunteers and project staff educating motorists and pedestrians.
 The campaign is funded by the Mayor’s Air Quality Fund.

-Vehicle Idling Action events will pop-up monthly in idling hotspots across participating London boroughs between October 2016 and March 2017.
-If you’re a local business, there are three ways you can support them:
+Vehicle Idling Action events will pop-up monthly in idling hotspots across participating London boroughs.

 For more information about the campaign and events, please visit http://idlingaction.london.

 The sustainability hub works in partnership with eco action games to bring a fresh, innovative approach to environmental education, engagement and behaviour change.
 Our goal is to take the negative image of green living and give it an aspirational re-boot for Members of Parliament, Peers and elected officials.
 The campaign aims to save the planet through fun and games.
 Visit the website for latest information and happenings http://ecoactiongames.org.uk/.